top of page

 Soulful words & images...

 I so enjoy bringing my experience and aesthetic considerations to a project to enhance the visual and narrative storytelling.
-Through my consulting work, I offer design and writing as well as project management to create beautiful, thought-provoking publications, exhibits, and awareness displays.
+Through my consulting work, I offer creative design, layout, and writing, as well as project curation with the vision of creating beautiful, thought-provoking publications, exhibits, and awareness displays.

 Reimagining